-Woodcreek Lacrosse is dedicated to providing a positive athletic experience for Roseville region student athletes.
-We are committed to developing character, leadership, teamwork, athletic ability, physical and mental strength with positive coaching.
+Woodcreek Lacrosse is dedicated to providing a positive athletic experience for Roseville, California region student athletes.
+We are committed to developing character, leadership, teamwork, athletic ability, physical and mental strength with positive coa

 The crosse (lacrosse stick) is made of wood, laminated wood or synthetic material, with a shaped net pocket at the end.
 The crosse must be an overall length of 40 - 42 inches for attackmen and midfielders, or 52 - 72 inches for defensemen.
 The head of the crosse must be 6.5 - 10 inches wide, except a goalie's crosse which may be 10 - 12 inches wide.
 The pocket of a crosse shall be deemed illegal if the top surface of a lacrosse ball, when placed in the head of the crosse, is below the bottom edge of the side wall.